Marie Perrin Miller, Program Director

 The Forest Technology Curriculum at Allegany College of Maryland has been designated as a Statewide Program by the Maryland Higher Education Commission.
 Maryland residents from counties other than Allegany County who register in this eligible program will be charged the out-of-county tuition rate.
 However, these students may be eligible to receive reimbursement for a portion of the cost difference between the in-county and out-of-county tuition rates.
 Funding availability for this program is based on funding from the State of Maryland and is thus subject to change each semester.
 Some restrictions apply.
 More information can be obtained by contacting the Admissions Office.

 In addition to maintaining the scholastic standards required of all students in the college, Forest Technology students must achieve a grade of "C" or better in each Forestry course with the exception of Forest Technology 101.

 Some specialized equipment is required for students in the Forest Technology curriculum.
 This includes, but is not necessarily limited to, drafting equipment, safety boots, chain saw safety pants or chaps, and a safety helmet.

 Although some courses in this program will transfer, this program is a career program and is not designed to transfer.
 However, many Forest Technology graduates have transferred and received bachelor's degrees from four-year schools.
 Allegany College of Maryland and West Virginia University have recently signed an articulation agreement, which will allow graduates of the Forest Technology program to transfer to West Virginia University and complete their forestry degree in an additional two years of study while experiencing minimal loss of credit from Allegany College of Maryland.
 Other four-year programs may require two or three additional years to complete a bachelor's degree in this way.
-Students planning to transfer should consult with their advisor or the Student Success Center.
+Students planning to transfer should consult with their advisor or the Advising Center staff.